pflanze/functional-shell/README.md

-This implements an object model where potentially big or mutable objects are stored in files to make them shareable across processes, plus a library of functions for working with them with functional principles.
+This implements an object model where potentially big or mutable objects are stored in files to make them shareable across processes, plus a library of pure functions (in the mathematical sense, implemented as individual scripts) for working with them.

 This is not really meant for production use, but for learning/illustration.
 It is *way* slower and more obfuscated than